lighthouse-labs/gitbook-node-chat-tutorial/README.md

 Hello and thank you for joining us for the CUEBC Code Camp at Lighthouse Labs.

-My name is Khurram Virani, co-founder of Lighthouse Labs.
+My name is Faisal Al-Tameemi, Head Instructor at Lighthouse Labs Toronto.
 I'll be your host today.

 My background is in software development, focusing on web technologies.
 I started programming at a young age but I also started teaching computer use and coding at a very young age (eight, to be exact).